 Food hygiene and safety, nutritional values of foods, adapting recipes and costing recipes are all part of the Year 9 module.
-The dishes are based upon the “Festivals” theme that is the focus of learning across all DT materials areas.
-Skills such as making short crust pastry, a whisked sponge and cooking meat safely are developed.
+Skills such as making shortcrust pastry, a whisked sponge and cooking meat safely are developed.

-Pupils are introduced to Graphic Design by investigating present day designers and considering how they could use their design concepts to influence their own design ideas.
+Pupils are introduced to Graphic Products by investigating present day designers and considering how they could use their design concepts to influence their own ideas.
 They will be developing their design skills by using different drawing techniques and using various modelling materials to extend their ideas.

 Pupils will develop a design for an Art Spinner, which incorporates an electronic element.
 They will be taught research and design skills before generating designs of their own.
 They will also be taught how to depict and construct simple electronic circuits, using a variety of components, which can then be used as part of their final product.

-Continuing the Festival theme, Year 9 pupils will be designing and making an Ipod speaker.
-They will be basing their product on a cast concrete cube that they will need to embellish with branding using the lazer cutter, stencils and spray paints.
+Year 9 pupils will be designing and making a portable speaker.
+They will be creating the body of the speaker from recycled materials, exploring street art to develop their surface decoration.
 They will also be required to make the electronic circuit to enable the speaker to work.

 Pupils are introduced to Textiles, how they are made and their properties.
 They also look at the importance of textiles in their lives and historically to the Stroud area.
 Pupils design and make a door stop using calico as the main fabric.
-During this module pupils will learn about design, how to sew by hand and how to use the sewing machine and experiment with the process of weave.
+During this module pupils will learn how to use the sewing machine and experiment with the process of weave.